Fifehead Magdalen Church

 The connection between Newmans and Fifehead appears to extend back to 1408 or perhaps even 1405 when John Newman (brother of Robert Newman of St. Thomas's, Salisbury) is recorded as being Rector there.
-According to Peter Oxlade's account, the Newmans first rented the estate from its Lord, the Abbot of St. Augustine's Abbey, Bristol, from 1408.
+According to Peter Oxlade's account, the Newmans first leased the manorial estate from its Lord, the Abbot of St. Augustine's Abbey, Bristol, from 1408.
 This disagrees with the information in Wayne Newman's April 1998 article in the Newman Chronicle suggesting that the first lease over the Fifehead estate was taken out in 1530 by Robert Newman of Fifehead.
-At any rate, the freehold over the Fifehead estate was purchased by Col. Richard Newman in 1660, after which it remained in the family until the death of Frances Newman in 1775 when the manor was sold (in 1779) to the brother of a vicar of the parish.
+At any rate, the freehold over the Fifehead estate was purchased by Col. Richard Newman in 1660, after which it remained in the family until the death of Frances Newman in 1775, when it was sold (in 1779) to the brother of a vicar of the parish.
 Thus the Newman family's connection with Fifehead lasted for almost 400 yeas "giving a sense of stability to the village" [quoted from Peter Oxlade's 1840 account].